Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): The B uchi Encoding of LTL

-Since the purpose of an encoding is to represent \emph{theories}, it remains to show that the support of a B\"uchi automaton is indeed a theory.
-One may observe that the support depends only on the B\"uchi automaton's accepted language, i.e., the accepted (resp.\ rejected) traces, rather than the automaton structure.
-This allows us to consider a generalized notion of support for arbitrary languages of infinite traces.
-Perhaps surprisingly, the support of such a language is not necessarily a theory.
-The disconnect arises from the fact that the semantics of LTL is defined over finite Kripke structures, and arbitrary languages of infinite traces can represent more fine-grained nuances of behaviours.
-Consider the language $L_\mathsf{prime} = \{a_0a_1a_2\ldots\}$, where $a_i = \{p\}$ if $i$ is a prime number and $a_i=\emptyset$ otherwise.
-The support of $L_\mathsf{prime}$ prescribes that $p$ holds exactly in prime-numbered steps.
-Since no Kripke structure satisfies this requirement, the support of $L_\mathsf{prime}$ is inconsistent, yet $L_\mathsf{prime}$ does not support $\bot$.
+The formula $\Globally p$ (\emph{``Mauricio swims every day''}) is not supported.
+While the accepted trace $\{p\}^\omega$ satisfies this formula, other accepted traces, such as $\emptyset\,\{p\}^\omega$, do not.
+Consequently, the negation $\lnot(\Globally p)$ is not supported either. \end{example}

-An intriguing property of B\"uchi automata however is that their support is fully determined by those accepted traces~$\pi$ that have the property of being \emph{ultimately periodic} , that is, $\pi = \rho\,\sigma^\omega$ for some finite sequences $\rho,\sigma$.
-Recall from \cref{sec:buchi-automata} that the superscript $\omega$ denotes infinite repetition of the subsequence $\sigma$.
+It remains to show that the support of a B\"uchi automaton is a theory.
+We observe an intriguing property of B\"uchi automata: their support is fully determined by those accepted traces~$\pi$ that have the property of being \emph{ultimately periodic} , that is, $\pi = \rho\,\sigma^\omega$ for some finite sequences $\rho,\sigma$.
+Recall from \cref{sec:buchi-automata} that the superscript $^\omega$ denotes infinite repetition of the subsequence $\sigma$.
 Ultimately periodic traces are tightly connected to CCTs: each CCT is satisfied by exactly one ultimately periodic trace.
-Formally, let $\UP$ denote the set of all ultimately periodic traces.
-The correspondence between CCTs and ultimately periodic traces is given by the function $\upCCTFun: \UP \to \CCT[\LTL]$ such that $\upCCT{\pi} = \{ \varphi \in \Fm_{\LTL} \mid \pi \models \varphi \}$.
+Let $\UP$ denote the set of all ultimately periodic traces.
+The correspondence between CCTs and ultimately periodic traces is formalised by the function $\upCCTFun: \UP \to \CCT[\LTL]$ such that $\upCCT{\pi} = \{ \varphi \in \Fm_{\LTL} \mid \pi \models \varphi \}$.

 \begin{toappendix} As a basis for our results on LTL, we develop a tight connection between ultimately periodic traces and complete consistent formulae.
 We begin by defining formulae that uniquely identify an ultimately periodic trace.